mschubert/pepitope/README.md

 * Subset the peptide context around each mutation
 * Make a report of variants, coding changes, and tiled peptides

-More information can be found in the [*Variant calling* vignette 🔗](https://mschubert.github.io/pepitope/articles/variant.html).
+More information can be found in the [*Minigene report* vignette 🔗](https://mschubert.github.io/pepitope/articles/minigene.html).

 <details><summary><b>Code example</b></summary>